Goy Boys

-The Little League, my Father and Doing-The-Right-Thing form the crux of “The Goy Boys,” a story sketched upon the canvas of New York City’s mix of ethnic groups, their clashes and compromises, and, most importantly, their friendships formed from bumping cheek-to-jowl.
+The Little League, my Father and Doing-The-Right-Thing form the crux of “The Goy Boys,” a story painted upon New York City’s multi-hued canvas, a mix of ethnic groups, all bumping cheek-to-jowl, their clashes and compromises, and most importantly, their friendships.

 A hard copy of this father-son tale, among other entertaining stories, is available within the pages of the PATCHWORK PATH: TREASURE BOX anthology.